mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 In this case it is up to the Relay Agent to provide the full DHCP 4o6 support whereas a legacy client is not aware of being served via a DHCP 4o6 service.
-All prerequisites and configuration that apply to the DHCP client in
-{{Section 5 of RFC7341}} shall be applied to 4o6RA instead.
+As the 4o6RA is acting as a DHCP 4o6 client, all prerequisites and configuration that apply to the DHCP client in {{Section 5 of RFC7341}} shall be applied to 4o6RA.

 As 4o6RA takes the role of the client in respect to {{RFC7341}}, it also takes the responsibility for finding a suitable interface, that can be